FOSSClass/AbantOS-Elive/AbantOS.md

 ## Setup and Maintain

 There are various reasons for building a repository yourself.
-You might just have a few packages with local modifications that you want to make available to apt, you may want to run a local mirror with those packages used by several machines to save bandwidth, or you build packages yourself and want to test them prior to publication.
+You might just have a few packages with local modifications that you want to make available to apt.
+You may want to run a local mirror with those packages used by several machines to save bandwidth, or build packages yourself to test them prior to publication.

 ## Anatomy of a Repo